Graduate Teaching Program

 Office of Student and Community Relations

-The Office of Student & Community Relations provides resources and support to University of Vermont students living off campus.
-They aim to facilitate communication and build relationships among students and non-students so that they can create healthy, safe, and socially just neighborhoods.
-They are committed to providing resources, education, and support for students living off campus and collaborating with students, neighbors, and city partners to improve the collective quality of life in Burlington.
+The Office of Student and Community Relations provides resources and support to University of Vermont students as they transition to living off campus.
+The Office facilitates communication and builds relationships among students and non-students so that they can create healthy and safe neighborhoods.

 UVM Veterans Services